mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 The objective of this specification document is to establish the technical and compliance standards/ protocols that are necessary for a biometric device to be used in MOSIP solutions.

 ### Target Audience
 This is a biometric device specification document and aims to help the biometric device manufactures, their developers, and their designers in building MOSIP compliant devices.
-This document assumes that the readers are familiar with MOSIP registration and authentication services.
+It is assumed that the readers are familiar with MOSIP registration and authentication services.

 ### MOSIP Devices
 All devices that collect biometric data for MOSIP should operate within the specification of this document.